 - Give you more endurance, allowing for more effective workouts

-Alongside your fluid intake, it’s worth considering what you’re eating too.
-Many fruit and vegetables have high water content and can help maintain optimal hydration.
+It’s also worth considering what you’re eating — many fruits and vegetables have high water content and can help to keep you hydrated.

 What is dehydration?